Last Updated on 03/16/21 by quiltripping

 - If our schedule would have allowed it, I think I would have liked to spend two nights in Wadi Rum with a second full day to continue exploring and do some hiking.

 I am glad we decided to explore and stay the night in Wadi Rum.
 This desert landscape was indeed unique and our Wadi Rum glamping at a luxury camp truly was the magical desert experience I had hoped for.
+It was one of many memorable experiences on our independent Israel and Jordan 10 day trip.

 Thanks for visiting.